VV01K/test_case01/README.md

 # Introduction
-This project is here to see how wa could improve a code base.
+This project is here to see how we could improve a code base.

 # Instruction
 Here are some instructions to follow if you want to practice.